 In order to survive the impact of being thrown back into the deep end of school, it is essential to be fully prepared.
 It is necessary to prep yourself both physically and mentally; it’s all well and good having highlighter pens in every single colour of the rainbow, but if your brains not ready to wake up at six in the morning ready to learn on that first day of school, you’ve got no chance of winning the war against the back to school blues.

-Personally, as I’m going into my final year of A Levels, I’m ensuring that I am well prepared and equipped for this essential academic year.
 To hype myself up about going back to school, I like to go stationery shopping.
 Although this may sound like the past time of an OAP, I assure you that picking out funky patterned folders and pretty coloured pens is a great way to get yourself excited about waking up on that dreaded first day of term.

 All in all, it’s true what they say: failure to prepare is preparing to fail.
 Not being organised on your first day of school is not a good way to kick off the year.
 Starting the term positively will ensure smooth sailing through your newest academic endeavours.